Ammochostos Epistrofi Stadium

-Ammochostos Stadium (Γήπεδο 'Αμμόχωστος') is a multi-purpose stadium in Larnaca, Cyprus.
-It is currently used mostly for football matches and is the temporary home ground of the refugee team from the occupied city of Famagusta, Nea Salamis Famagusta.
+Ammochostos Epistrofi Stadium (Στάδιο Αμμόχωστος Επιστροφή) is a multi-purpose stadium in Larnaca, Cyprus, with a capacity of 5,500.
+It is currently used mostly for football matches and the temporary home ground of the refugee team from the occupied city of Famagusta, Nea Salamis Famagusta FC.

 History

-The original home ground of Nea Salamina FC was GSE Stadium in Famagusta, but due to the Turkish occupation of the town since 1974 they cannot use it.
-After that, Nea Salamis FC moved, temporarily, to Larnaca and built their own stadium.
+The original home ground of Nea Salamis Famagusta FC was GSE Stadium.
+The ground has remained abandoned since the 1974 Turkish invasion of Cyprus, which led to the occupation of Famagusta.
+After a certain period, Nea Salamis moved, temporarily, to Larnaca and built their own stadium.

-The decision to build the stadium came in 1989.
-The December of the same year it started to be built.
-After many wages offered from Salamis fans in Cyprus and abroad, from Cyprus Sports Association and from many workers it was built in a short time.

-The first official game of Nea Salamina Famagusta in the stadium was played on 12 October 1991 with Evagoras Paphos as opponent.
-Nea Salamina won 4–1.
+The decision to build the stadium came in 1989, resulting in December of the same year for construction to begin.
+Financial help for the stadium to be built was offered from Nea Salamis fans in Cyprus and abroad, with also the Cyprus Sports Association.
+The first official game of Nea Salamina Famagusta in the stadium was played on 12 October 1991 with Evagoras Paphos as the opponent.
+Nea Salamina was able to win 4–1.

+In 1998, the stadium underwent some renovations and expanded its capacity.
+Since 2007, under the south stand of the stadium is the dwelling and the offices of Nea Salamis FC.

+European Competitions

-The stadium hosted the 1992 UEFA European Under-16 Football Championship final on 17 May 1992 between Germany and Spain where Germany won 2–1.
+The stadium hosted the final of the 1992 UEFA European Under-16 Championship which took place on the 17th of May 1992 between Germany and Spain where Germany won 2–1..

-In 1998, the stadium underwent some renovations.

-Ammochostos Stadium has a capacity of 5,000 seats and is located in Larnaca.
-Soon, a third shuttle will be built and the stadium will hold 7,500 people.

-Since 2007, under the south shuttle of the stadium is the dwelling and the offices of Nea Salamis FC.
+In 2024, Cyprus hosted the UEFA European Under-17 Championship, with Ammochostos Epistrofi Stadium hosting 6 matches in total throughout the competition.

 Name

-Ammochostos Stadium named after the town of Famagusta (Αμμόχωστος; Ammochostos), which is the original seat of Nea Salamina.
+Ammochostos Epistrofi Stadium is named after the town of Famagusta (Αμμόχωστος; Ammochostos), which is the original seat of Nea Salamina.
+'Epistrofi' signifies the club returning one day home back to Famagusta.